Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Definitions and Setup

 In this paper we build on top of the definition of $(\delta, \epsilon)$-stationary points proposed by \cite{zhang2020complexity}.
 There, they prove a complexity rate of $O(\epsilon^{-4} \delta^{-1})$ for stochastic Lipschitz functions, which we improve to $O(\epsilon^{-3} \delta^{-1})$ and prove the optimality of this result.

+In a concurrent work, \cite{chen2023faster} consider the setting of \emph{zeroth-order} stochastic optimization (i.e. evaluation of function values only rather than gradients) and achieve a similar asymptotic rate of $O(d^{3/2} \epsilon^{-3}\delta^{-1})$ by applying variance-reduction to a smoothed version of the objective $F$.
+This result is an intriguing contrast to many zeroth-order algorithms based on such smoothing in that the algorithm is not obtained by applying applying smoothing to a first-order algorithm.
+More recently, \cite{kornowski2023algorithm} improved the dimension dependence in the rate for zeroth-order optimization to $O(d\epsilon^{-3}\delta^{-1})$ by employing the algorithm described in this paper in concert with a refined analysis of the smoothing operation.

 The idea to reduce machine learning to online learning was pioneered by \citet{cesa2004generalization} with the online-to-batch conversion.
-There are also few papers that explore the possibility to transform non-convex problems into online learning ones. \citet{ghai2022non} provides some conditions under which online gradient descent on non-convex losses is equivalent to a convex online mirror descent. \citet{hazan2017efficient} defines a notion of regret which can be used to find approximate stationary points of smooth objectives. \citet{zhuang2019surrogate} transform the problem of tuning of learning rates in stochastic non-convex optimization into an online learning problem.
+There is also previous work exploring the possibility of transforming non-convex problems into online learning ones. \citet{ghai2022non} provides some conditions under which online gradient descent on non-convex losses is equivalent to a convex online mirror descent. \citet{hazan2017efficient} defines a notion of regret which can be used to find approximate stationary points of smooth objectives. \citet{zhuang2019surrogate} transform the problem of tuning of learning rates in stochastic non-convex optimization into an online learning problem.
 Our proposed approach differs from all the ones above in applying to non-smooth objectives.
-Moreover, we employ online learning algorithms with \emph{shifting} regret~\cite{HerbsterW98b} to generate the \emph{updates} (i.e. the differences between successive iterates), rather than the iterates themselves.
+Moreover, as discusses in the next section, we employ online learning algorithms with \emph{shifting} regret~\cite{HerbsterW98b} to generate the \emph{updates} (i.e. the differences between successive iterates), rather than the iterates themselves.

-\section{Online-to-non-convex Conversion}
+\section{Online-to-Non-Convex Conversion}

 In this section, we explain the online-to-non-convex conversion.
 The core idea transforms the minimization of a non-convex and non-smooth function onto the problem of minimizing the shifting regret over linear losses.
 In particular, consider an optimization algorithm that updates a previous iterate $\bx_{n-1}$ by moving in a direction $\bDelta_n$: $\bx_n=\bx_{n-1} + \bDelta_n$.
 For example, SGD sets $\bDelta_n=-\eta \bg_{n-1}=-\eta\cdot \O(\bx_{n-1},\bz_{n-1})$ for a learning rate $\eta$.
-Instead, we let an online learning algorithm $\A$ decide the update direction $\bDelta_n$, using linear losses $\ell_t(\bx)= \langle \bg_n, \bx\rangle$.
+Instead, we let an online learning algorithm $\A$ decide the update direction $\bDelta_n$, using linear losses $\ell_n(\bx)= \langle \bg_n, \bx\rangle$.